skrooks/vim-settings/README.md

 ## Fonts

 Two of the included packages ([vim-airline] and [vim-devicons]) require a patched font to display correctly.
-You can grab one from [NerdFonts].
+You can grab one from [Nerd Fonts].
 Go to the GitHub page and check the Releases.
-Avoid the v2.0.0 fonts since they're not correctly recognized as monospace fonts.
-Grab the desired font from the v1.2.0 release until the fonts get fixed in v2.1.0.
+Nerd Fonts 3.0 generally provides a font in 3 flavors: regular, mono, and propo.
+The mono option is strictly monospaced, meaning larger gliphs can get scaled down to be tiny.
+As for the difference between regular and propo, maybe see discussion [#951](https://github.com/ryanoasis/nerd-fonts/discussions/951).

 On Ubuntu, just add the font files to `~/.fonts`.
 Since I use nvim from terminal, I set the terminal's default font to the desired patched Nerd Font.